 The Alice Springs Desert Park shatters the illusion that the Red Centre is the dry, dead heart of the continent.
 The carefully constructed and curated conservation area at the base of the West MacDonnell Range hosts a wide range of fascinating animals in their natural habitat.
 It’s a perfect environment for visitors to learn about desert wildlife and the survival strategies of desert people.

-The park integrates a healthy mixture of opportunities to see the diversity of wildlife that inhabits Central Australia.
+The park has a healthy mixture of opportunities to see the diversity of wildlife which inhabits Central Australia.
 This includes a 20-minute film, a nocturnal house, a free-flying bird show, and a large aviary.
-There are three kilometres of well-marked trails through three different desert habitats with information panels, an audio tour, and presentations by park staff.
+There are three kilometres of well marked trails through three different desert habitats with information panels, an audio tour, and presentations by park staff.

 Alice Springs Desert Park is government owned.
 Local Mparntwe people (Arrernte Aboriginal custodians) have played a pivotal role in the planning and operation of the park, and many are employed as guides.